BroadbandNow is supported by commissions from some of the providers listed on our site. Learn More

 Ideally, you want to elevate the Starlink dish, but having a clear view of the sky is more important for the service to work.
 (Photo by Alejandro Medellin)

 Starlink’s residential plan is designed to fill the gap where traditional broadband falls short, beaming internet to places other providers won’t cover.
 For fixed, ground-to-home use, Residential is the go-to option.
-At the same time, the Roam plan caters to folks who want flexibility — whether taking Starlink on the road in an RV or temporarily setting up service outside their main address.
+At the same time, the Roam plan caters to folks who want flexibility, whether taking Starlink on the road in an RV or temporarily setting up service outside their main address.
 Roam usually costs more and gets lower priority on the network (meaning possible slowdowns in busy areas), but it has the advantage of being available almost anywhere Starlink has coverage.

 That said, availability across the U.S. isn’t perfectly uniform.
-Before, the Starlink map showed areas where the service was “sold out,” such as Austin, Seattle, Sacramento, Portland and parts of Florida and the Carolinas.
+Before, the Starlink map showed areas where the service was “sold out,” such as Austin, Seattle, Sacramento, Portland, and parts of Florida and the Carolinas.
 This left new Residential customers stuck on waitlists with no firm timeline for activation.
 In these areas, Roam was easier to snag since it doesn’t compete for fixed-address slots, though you trade some speed reliability for flexibility.
-As of early 2025, Starlink has removed the waitlist and now incorporates a demand surcharge to new customers who live in high-demand areas.
+As of early 2025, Starlink has removed the waitlist and now incorporates a demand surcharge for new customers who live in high-demand areas.

-Here in Madison Heights, Michigan where I live, the picture looks a little different.
+Here in Madison Heights, Michigan, where I live, the picture looks a little different.
 Local broadband options are plentiful: Xfinity blankets nearly 100 percent of the city with multi-gigabit speeds, AT&T Fiber reaches about half the city with plans faster than cable internet providers, and both T-Mobile and Verizon offer 5G home internet coverage.
 Against that backdrop, Starlink feels less essential in Madison Heights than in rural Michigan.
-Still, its Residential service is broadly available here, delivering up to 220 Mbps under ideal conditions — respectable, though not on par with fiber or top-tier cable.
+Still, its Residential service is broadly available here, delivering up to 400 Mbps under ideal conditions — respectable, though not on par with fiber or top-tier cable.

 So if you’re lucky enough to live on a street wired for fiber or high-speed cable, those are faster and usually cheaper bets.
 But if you fall in one of those frustrating dead zones or simply want guaranteed coverage regardless of local infrastructure, Starlink remains a strong alternative.
 Just remember that with demand comes the surcharge.